MicrosoftDocs/mixed-reality/enthusiast-guide/get-help-with-pc-compatibility.md

 Windows Mixed Reality works on [Windows 10 Home](https://www.microsoft.com/software-download/windows10), [Windows 10 Pro](https://support.microsoft.com/windows/upgrade-to-windows-10-pro-71ecc746-0f81-a4c0-bd4b-0db8559e0796), and [Windows 11](https://www.microsoft.com/software-download/windows11).
 You'll need to install one of those editions to use Windows Mixed Reality.

-### This PC isn't running the latest version of Windows 10
+### This PC isn't running a supported version of Windows 10

-Windows Mixed Reality requires the Windows 10 Fall Creators Update.
-[Update your PC](https://support.microsoft.com/help/4028685) and try again.
+>[!NOTE]

-### This PC isn't running the latest version of Windows 11
+>Windows Mixed Reality devices are not supported with Windows 11, version 24H2 and newer.

-Windows Mixed Reality requires the Windows 11 latest release.
-[Update your PC](https://www.microsoft.com/software-download/windows11) and try again.
+>Windows Mixed Reality support is limited to Windows 10, version 20H2 through Windows 11, version 23H2.

 ### This PC has no USB 3.0 port